 Because of its natural attractions and biodiversity, much of Costa Rica’s tourism centers around ecotourism.
 There is a strong sustainability component to many of the tourist activities in the country, especially among the more established and reputable companies.
 Preserving the environment is the topmost priority on many companies’ list.
 I really appreciate that about Costa Rica.

 Prior to coming here, we reached out to partner with a travel company called Il Viaggio Travel, that arranges Costa Rica family tours.
 They’re based out of Escazu, just outside of San Jose.
 Il Viaggio Travel works with local tour companies, attractions, and hotels throughout the country to help families visiting Costa Rica plan their perfect Costa Rica vacation with kids.
 They’re a Costa Rican company, and also a family with young kids, so they completely understand what it’s like to be in Costa Rica with kids.

 Il Viaggio Travel helped us arrange transport around Costa Rica, from San Jose to Manuel Antonio, and then from Manuel Antonio to La Fortuna.
 They also helped organize one of our activities in Manuel Antonio, a canopy zip-lining tour.
 Stephanie, one of the owners, is so easy to work with, and is a wealth of knowledge about Costa Rica.
-She’s been in the tourism industry her in Costa Rica for year!
+She’s been in the tourism industry here in Costa Rica for years!

 One of the other unique things about Il Viaggio Tours is that they’re the only company in Costa Rica that organizes accessible tours – essentially tours for families with wheelchairs, disabilities, and even strollers.
 I love that they’re making Costa Rica family tours something that’s truly accessible for all types of families!